rbirkby/Ilmer.org/_posts/2015-03-07-lockington.md

 ![Charlies Hut?](/images/lockington-hut.jpg)

-Nearby is another well, this time about 5 foot in diameter with an old kitchen stove falling in.
+Nearby is another well, this time about 5 foot in diameter with an early 20th century kitchen stove falling in.

 ![Another well](/images/lockington-well2.jpg)